felipeserna/felipeserna/README.md

 ### Hi there 👋
 I'm Felipe Serna, a Chemical Engineer and Machine Learning Engineer wanting to improve the world through data-driven decisions.
-Machine Learning without bias is the only way to build equal opportunities for everybody.
+Machine Learning without bias is the best way to build equal opportunities for everybody.

 [1]: https://www.linkedin.com/in/felipesernabarbosa/